 - Non-impact with electronic roll down shutters: Price $1,437

 I am a first-time homeowner and need to purchase windows for my house.
-What are the characteristics that I should look into to differenciate one window contractor from another?
+What are the characteristics that I should look into to differentiate one window contractor from another?

 The answer to this question is complex, but it is a very important question.
 There are key categories to consider when purchasing new windows and doors from a contractor:

 - Price versus quality and service: Price always comes to the top of any lists when comparing any two items or services.
 Deciding between window contractors is no exception.
 However, you must be careful since you get what you pay for.
 What at first seems inexpensive can quickly become costly and lead to a very stressful situation.
-Typically, companies charging less prices take significant shortcuts in order to mediocretly deliver on their promises, if at all.
-Window installation has its particular tecniques and require labor training.
-Some window companies outthere save on labor expenses by hiring untrained installers.
+Typically, companies charging lower prices take significant shortcuts in order to mediocrity deliver on their promises, if at all.
+Window installation has its particular techniques and requires labor training.
+Some window companies out there save on labor expenses by hiring untrained installers.

 - Appearance and Function: The majority of the manufacturers have impact-resistant windows and doors made out of aluminum framing offering somewhat the same product styles, such single-hung, horizontal rollers and casement windows.
 However, not all the windows are made equal.
 Look for the finished quality of the paint and the silicone used to seal the joints.
 Also, look for consistency in the way the window is assembled.
 It is very important that you see a window operating, that is, opening and closing the panes.

-- Service: Once your windows are installed, it is important to know how reliable is the manufacturer's service department.
-First, if for any reasons something happens to your windows in the future, you want to know ifthe manufacturer will be around.
+- Service: Once your windows are installed, it is important to know how reliable the manufacturer's service department is.
+First, if for any reasons something happens to your windows in the future, you want to know if the manufacturer will be around.
 Secondly, the manufacturer will address your potential problems by sending out a service crew to make adjustments or fixes.